chaitanya-goud/BANKING-SYSTEM/REPORT.md

 ### we have also made a demo video for the implementation of GUI interface
 which is explained is explained by shivaranjani https://youtu.be/TVYvadY-fsw?si=sFgBvLT6v3j7q1Tw

+##### note :
+customer.ai class isnt implemented in gui its only implemented in console based application..